-'Anthos' exhibits superior medicinal traits when compared to common valerian.
-Contains extra high levels of essential oils bornyl acetate, valepotriate (the calming ingredient) and valerianic acid.
-The roots are higher-yielding than common valerian, and plants are more uniform in growth.
-Roots are used to treat nervous tension, migraine headaches and insomnia.
+Anthos valerian exhibits superior medicinal traits when compared to common valerian: plants are more uniform in growth, roots are higher-yielding.
+Anthos valerian roots contain extra high levels of the essential oils bornyl acetate, valepotriate (the calming ingredient), and valerianic acid.
+They are used to treat nervous tension, migraine headaches, and insomnia.

-Umbels of exceptionally fragrant white to light lavender-pink flowers appear in early to midsummer and are a terrific addition to mixed bouquets.
-Plants grow to 3-4 feet tall and when given plenty of sun do not need support.
+Umbels of exceptionally fragrant, white to light lavender-pink flowers appear in early summer.
+Blooms add fragrance and interest to your mixed bouquets.
+Plants grow to 3-4 ft. tall, when given plenty of sun do not need support.
 A winter hardy perennial to zone 4.

-Sow Valerian seeds in cell packs or flats, press into soil and barely cover.
+Plant Valerian Seeds: Sow valerian seed in cell packs or flats, press into soil and barely cover.
 Kept at 70° F. germination is in 21-28 days.
-Transplant 1-1.5 feet apart.
-Start Valerian seeds from late winter to late summer.
+Transplant seedlings 1-1.5 ft. apart.
+Can start valerian seeds from late winter to late summer.

-Comments: Full or part sun.
-Prefers moist, rich soil, will adapt to almost any soil with average fertility and drainage.
-Plants form short, thick rhizome.
+Grow Valerian: Full or part sun.
+Prefers moist, rich soil, will adapt to almost any soil with average fertility.
+Plants form a short, thick rhizome.
 When dried, rhizome elicits odor cats find intoxicating.
-If growing Valerian for rhizome harvest, do not allow flowers to develop.
-Rhizome and roots can be dug after plants go dormant in their second or third seasons.
-As an ornamental, Valerian is striking in cottage gardens, perennial borders, herb gardens, and naturalized settings.
+If growing valerian for rhizome harvest, do not allow flowers to develop.
+Rhizome and roots can be dug after plants go dormant in their second, or third seasons.
+As an ornamental, valerian is striking in cottage gardens, perennial borders, herb gardens, and naturalized settings.
 Fragrant flowers attract bees and butterflies, are excellent for cutting.
-Cut Valerian plants back after flowering to limit self-sowing.
+Cut back valerian plants after flowering to limit self-sowing.